CaptOrb/captorb.github.io/_posts/2025-07-15-task-app-aws-cicd.md

 ```
 {% endraw %}

-#### Comparison of Docker buildx vs native ARM 64 runner
+#### Comparison of Docker Buildx vs native ARM 64 runner
-Initially I was using Docker buildx to cross compile for ARM since the EC2 instance has an ARM based architecture.
+Initially I was using Docker Buildx to cross compile for ARM since the EC2 instance has an ARM based architecture.
 This was very slow and resulted in the pipeline taking over 6 minutes to complete upon each push to GitHub.

 ![CI/CD BuildX](/images/cicd-prenative.png)